Pirate-Hunter-Zoro/Novel-Writer/README.md

 This project is a modular, AI-powered writing pipeline designed to continue the story of *RWBY* following the events of Volume 9.
 It uses a sophisticated, multi-bot system orchestrated by a master conductor to generate consistent, lore-respecting chapters.

-After a series of magnificent, data-rich, and gloriously explosive failures, we have abandoned the clusterfucks of local installations and confusing cloud platforms!
-Our Art Department is now powered by a **remote-controlled, high-powered art-cannon** using the **Stability AI API**!
-It's magnificent, and it actually works!

 ---

 ## 📚 Project Overview